Curious about what's happening to allow breastfeeding? This article explains how you’ll produce breastmilk and how your breastmilk adapts and changes.

 Support to help you breastfeed

-Contact your local NCT branch to find out what breastfeeding support is available locally.
-You are likely to have an NCT breastfeeding counsellor nearby who can visit you at home.
-You probably also have a local drop-in NCT breastfeeding support group.
+Contact your local NCT branch or call our Infant Feeding Line on 0300 330 0700 to find out what breastfeeding support is available locally.
+We have local NCT Breastfeeding Counsellors who can offer a call, virtual visit, or home visit, depending on their availability.
+You may also have a local drop-in NCT breastfeeding support group.
 Our breastfeeding support groups are a great place to meet other mums with babies of a similar age.
-Peer support is really beneficial to mums who are breastfeeding.
+Peer support is really beneficial to new mums.

 This page was last reviewed in January 2018.